Coldcard/ckcc-protocol/README.md

 Get yours at [ColdcardWallet.com](http://coldcardwallet.com)

-This is the python code, and command-line utilities you need to communciate with it over USB.
+This is the python code and command-line utilities you need to communciate with it over USB.

 ## Setup For Everyday Use

 - `pip install 'ckcc-protocol[cli]'`

-This installs a single command, "ckcc", which is a helpful command line program.
+This installs a single helpful command line program: `ckcc`

-If you just want the library, use:
+If you just want the python library, use:

 - `pip install ckcc-protocol`